Sorry, you need to enable JavaScript to visit this website.

 • Children are actively engaged in developmentally appropriate activities

-• Activities focus on school-readiness as well as social and emotional development
+• Activities focus on school readiness as well as social and emotional development

 • Criminal history background checks for the applicant and all residents over 18 years old